alivespirit/analyze-video/README.md

 # Analyze Video Bot

-This project is a Python-based application that monitors a folder for new video files, analyzes them using the Gemini AI platform, and sends the results to a Telegram chat.
+This project is a Python-based application that monitors a folder for new video files, analyzes them with OpenCV to detect motion in the specified area, then generates description with Gemini AI platform, and sends the results to a Telegram chat.
 It is designed for surveillance camera footage and provides insights about detected motion, including highlight clips and interactive Telegram features.

 ---